 Training this model on our input dataset of 85,632 training examples (5,352 strains × 16 drugs), we learned an interpretable neural network with only 73 non-zero fitted parameters (6 I weights, 51 E weights, no A offset terms and 16 R offset terms).
 Despite its parsimonious nature, the trained neural network model largely recapitulated the input data (r = 0.96, Figure 4C).
 However, because over-fitted models may exaggerate performance when tested using data that was also used in training, we trained the model using data from one mating type then tested it using independent data from the other mating type.
 This yielded similar performance (r = 0.95 and r = 0.96 when using either mating type a or α as training, respectively [Figure S7C]), and the resulting independently-trained models also showed strong agreement in parameter values (r = 0.98, Figure S7D), suggesting that model parameters were robustly determined.

 The first striking result from this model was that all influence (I) values were either zero or negative.
-More specifically, only 6 out of 240 showed negative influence values, while all others were zero.
+More specifically, only 6 out of 240 influence values were negative, while all others were zero.
 Thus, while some ABC transporters exhibited negative influence on other ABC transporters, our study of 16 transporters in 16 drugs found no evidence that any ABC transporter can positively influence any other ABC transporter.

 The objectively-trained neural network model provided intuition that was largely in agreement with manual interpretations.
 For example, the manual genetic interpretation that Pdr5, Snq2, Yor1, and Ybt1 are each independently able to efflux mitoxantrone was also supported by positive E links connecting each of these transporters to mitoxantrone (Figure 4B).
 The model showed Snq2 to have the highest mitoxantrone efflux activity (E = 2.3) followed by Pdr5, Yor1, and Ybt1 (E = 1.9, 0.6, 0.6, respectively; Figure 4B, Data S8).
 These differences were reflected in the fitness landscape: For example, while mitoxantrone resistance of a pdr5∆ybt1∆yor1∆ deletion strain was not significantly different than the wild-type (p = 0.25), deletion of genes encoding the two transporters with the highest inferred efflux (Snq2 and Pdr5) yielded a 9% decrease in resistance (p = 1.2e-70).
 The I weights also pointed to differential inhibitory effects between transporters: For example, Snq2 activity is predicted to be more strongly inhibited by PDR5 than by YOR1 (I = -0.96 vs -0.39, Figure 4B, Data S8).
 Although this might have been gleaned from the observation that pdr5∆ yields greater benomyl resistance than does yor1∆ (Figure 3A), the neural network model provides a clearer statement of these inferred biological relationships.